 This Amsterdam Street Art Guide is already too long without me repeating my love for the stunning murals produced by the RUA project in the Bullewijk area.
 It goes without saying that Zuid-Oost will always be my go-to recommendation for people who want to explore an outstanding mural collection and discover a different side of Amsterdam.

 Another region known for its murals is Niew-West.
-This is the area of SAMA (which stands for Street Art Museum Amsterdam, although it’s not a museum but a collection of murals).
+This is the area of SAMA (which stands for Street Art Museum Amsterdam).
 On Google Maps I could only find the location of the project’s HQs, which indeed is fully covered with street art.

 However, my luck ended there and, eventually, I gave up and took the tram back to the city.
 I couldn’t find any mural except for the one by Hier on Colijnstraat as well as a funny installation by French artist Oak Oak.